sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 [Visual Studio Team Services (VSTS)](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) for source code, work item mangement, CI and CD for mobile applications.

+### A Note About HealthClinic.Biz ###
+The solution that you will use for this workshop is from [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz).
+This is a sample repo that Microsoft created.
+The code has been modified slightly for this workshop, so if you go to the GitHub repo you may find differences.
+The mobile apps in the project connect to two services that are hosted in Azure - an
+Azure Mobile App and an Azure Web App.
+The Azure apps have been modified for this workshop so that they are _read only_.
+Any add, update or delete method will return a successful response but will not modify any data in the backing database.
+If you wish to host these services yourself after the workshop, then please refer to the
+[Deployment to Azure](https://github.com/Microsoft/HealthClinic.biz/wiki/Deployment-to-Azure) page in the wiki.

 <a name="Objectives"></a>
 ### Objectives ###
 In this module, you will see how to: